Rodent Exclusion Guide For Cleveland, OH Homes

 Most people use steel wool or spray foam to stop mice from entering their home.
 These often work to solve the immediate need.
 But it looks sloppy and it doesn’t keep them out very long.
 There are some very effective professional exclusion products that we utilize in our repairs.
-While this article will not cover the art of professional rodent exclusion, it aims to provide you with the information to make a better, long lasting repair using store bought materials.
+While this article only touches upon the art of professional rodent exclusion, it aims to provide you with the information to make a better, long lasting repair using store bought materials.

 So how large of a hole can a mouse enter?
 A mouse can contort its body to fit inside an entry point that is 1/4″ in diameter.
 That is amazingly small!
 I think they say the size of a nickel.
 A man’s pointer finger is just about the diameter hole that a mouse can squeeze through.

 Begin by inspecting the most obvious places first.
 Sometimes it is an easy plug.
 Other times you really have to dig.
 Mice might not be entering from cracks along your foundation.
 They can climb up houses and enter the home from rather high up.
 All they need is a little bit of traction on a surface, and up they go.

 Check Out All Of The Hot-spots!